sifrr/sifrr/README.md

 [Contributing](docs/CONTRIBUTING.md) | [Contributors](docs/AUTHORS)

-sifrr is a set of libraries for creating complex webapps.
+sifrr is a set of libraries for creating modern webapps.

 ## Packages
 ### Browser